maduce/defcad-repo/Rifles/WarFairy_Charon_V0.2B-Sharilivan/README.md

 ## Charon Rifle Slick Side
 #### Note
 * You will need to print 6x of the stock pegs.
 4 for the butt pad, 2 for the Butt Cover.
 Do NOT glue Butt cover onto rear of receiver if you want to access storage compartment.
-* Assembly: Buttpad - 4x Pegs - Spacer (optional) - Butt Cover - 2x Pegs - Receiver
+* Assembly: Buttpad - 4x Pegs - Spacer (optional) - Butt Cover - 2x Pegs - Receiver.

 1. Part1 - Bottom to Top
 2. Part2 - Bottom to Top